Zechariahmn/Zechariah-portfolio/README.md

 # Zechariah-portfolio
-Work portfolio that keeps my about information and work
+Portfoliot that contains my about, skills, projects and contact